kemitix/kemitix-checkstyle-ruleset/README.md

 Checks the formatting of the Javadoc blocks.
 See the official [Checkstyle documentation](http://checkstyle.sourceforge.net/config_javadoc.html#JavadocStyle) for all the checks that are applied.
 #### [JavadocType](http://checkstyle.sourceforge.net/config_javadoc.html#JavadocType)

 Checks the format for Javadoc for classes and enums.
 Javadoc must be present, not have any unknown tags and not missing any `@param` tags.
-The `@author` tag must have a name and, in brackets, an email address.
 #### [JavaNCSS](http://checkstyle.sourceforge.net/config_metrics.html#JavaNCSS)

 Restricts the NCSS score for methods, classes and files to 40, 1200 and 1600 respectively.
 The NCSS score is a measure of the number of statements within a scope.